-Heavy – Latex mattresses tend to be very heavy compared to others such as air and innerspring.
+Latex mattresses tend to be very heavy compared to others such as memory foam, air and innerspring.
 Some can weigh in excess of 100 pounds, especially the all natural latex models.

 There you have it.
-Now you know the main differences between the two best selling mattress types.
+Now you know the main differences between latex vs. memory foam, which are notably the two best selling mattress types.
 Hopefully, this will help you decide one which is best for you.